 Your table image

 A bluff is less likely to succeed if you have a loose table image as opposed to a tight one.
 If you were recently caught bluffing, your opponents will be more likely to call you in the future, although reverse psychology can occasionally prove beneficial in such situations.
-For example, if a good player caught you bluffing and he regards you as a good player, he might think you would not dare to bluff him again.
+For example, if a good player caught judi slot online bluffing and he regards you as a good player, he might think you would not dare to bluff him again.

 Your “reading” skills